JoseRoca/AfxNova/docs/File Management /File Procedures.md

 Adds a backslash to the end of a string to create the correct syntax for a path.
 If the source path already has a trailing backslash, no backslash will be added.

 ```
-FUNCTION AfxPathAddBackSlash (BYREF wszPath AS CONST WSTRING) AS CWSTR
+FUNCTION AfxPathAddBackSlash (BYREF wszPath AS CONST WSTRING) AS DWSTRING
 ```

 | Parameter  | Description |